AITSL's role in undertaking the TPA grant program is to:

 See the FAQs for further detail.

-A TPA National Expert Panel (TPA Panel) will be established to ensure consistent and rigorous assessment of evidence in relation to TPAs (Program Standard 1.2).AITSL will establish and manage the operation of the TPA Panel and will draw on specifically selected panellists with a range of expertise including; technical expertise such as standard setting methodologies and establishing valid and reliable assessments and expert knowledge in the design and delivery of initial teacher education.
+A national TPA expert advisory group (TPA advisory group) has been established to ensure consistent and rigorous assessment of evidence in relation to TPAs (Program Standard 1.2).AITSL will manage the operation of the TPA advisory group and will draw on specifically selected members with a range of expertise including; technical expertise such as standard setting methodologies and establishing valid and reliable assessments, and expert knowledge in the design and delivery of initial teacher education.

-AITSL conducted a Request for Tender process to seek participants for the TPA panel.
+AITSL conducted a Request for Tender process to seek participants for the TPA advisory group.

 Implementation of any TPA will be a crucial consideration.
 The requirements of Program Standard 1.2 state that a TPA must be a valid and reliable assessment.